PrivateStorageio/ZKAPAuthorizer/README.rst

 What is this?
 -------------

-Secure Access Token Authorizer is a `Tahoe-LAFS`_ storage-system plugin which authorizes storage operations based on privacy-respecting tokens.
+Zero-Knowledge Access Pass (ZKAP) Authorizer is a `Tahoe-LAFS`_ storage-system plugin which authorizes storage operations based on privacy-respecting passes.

-Such tokens derive from `PrivacyPass`_.
+Such passes derive from `PrivacyPass`_.
 They allow a Tahoe-LAFS client to prove it has a right to access without revealing additional information.

 Copyright